gFulvio/CASPER-MV/README.md

 # CASPER-MV
  First Unity Native Cognitive Architecture for Virtual Agents based on CASPER (Cognitive Architecture for Social Perception and Engagement in Robots)

-Architecture modules are in the Scripts folder.
-To better understand modules please refer to
-Vinanzi, S., & Cangelosi, A. (2024).
+To understand the original architecture please refer to Vinanzi, S., & Cangelosi, A. (2024).
 CASPER: Cognitive Architecture for Social Perception and Engagement in Robots.
 International Journal of Social Robotics, 1-19.
 You can also use the original architecture here, installing Webots, here: https://github.com/samvinanzi/CASPER

 ## This version
+To better understand this version please refer also to "coming soon..."

 ### Description
 The architecture is based on Qualitative Spatial Relations between the user and the objects of interest (OOI):